mllite/sklearn2sql_heroku/README.md

 Roughly speaking, sklearn2sql allows one to translate a scikit learn model as a large, machine-friendly ;) SQL code that can later be executed on your favorite database.
 For example, this is a [multilayer perceptron on oracle](https://github.com/antoinecarme/sklearn2sql-demo/blob/master/sample_outputs_round_8/MLPClassifier/BreastCancer/oracle/demo2_MLPClassifier_oracle.sql) , and this is a [random forest on postgresql](https://github.com/antoinecarme/sklearn2sql-demo/blob/master/sample_outputs_round_8/RandomForestClassifier/FourClass_100/pgsql/demo2_RandomForestClassifier_pgsql.sql) ....

+# SQL Generation Quality

+We performed a set of benchmarks.
+We trained each supported model on a set of datasets (provided with sklearn), and generated the code for each database, compared the generated result with the python result.

+The following figure gives the error rate of the system (as of 2017-07-26) for each database and each group of models.
+For instance, the group 'sklearn.ensemble' stands for all ensemble methods tests (AdaBoost, Bagging, GradientBoosting, RandomForest, ExtraTrees, etc).

+Quality/sklearn2sql_quality.png

+The detailed result of the quality tests is available in this [jupyter notebook](Quality/extensive_tests-debrief.ipynb) and will updated when needed.